-For five-year river and lake trends, water quality sites were excluded from the analysis if they have less than 90% of the monthly data expected (fewer than 54 samples).
+For 5-year river and lake trends, water quality sites were excluded from the analysis if they have less than 90% of the monthly data expected (fewer than 54 samples).

 The trend methodology

-To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2018), as implemented in R functions (R Core Team) provided by LandWaterPeople (v2102; last updated in November 2021).
+To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2019), as implemented in R functions (R Core Team) provided by LandWaterPeople (v2102; last updated in November 2021).
 LAWA uses the trend analysis methods provided by LandWaterPeople (Snelder and Fraser (2019)), which assume that data will always show an increase or decrease over time.
 The LWP trend evaluation method reports the percentage confidence that the analysed data set features a decreasing trend.
 If the trend must be either decreasing or increasing, the percentage confidence of an increasing trend is simply one hundred minus the confidence of a decreasing trend.
 Further details can be found in guidance for the approach to calculating water quality trends (Larned et al, 2021).

 Trends are calculated on data for one site/measurement combination at a time.

 The data for each combination are tested for seasonal effects, and then analysed with either a seasonal or non-seasonal version of the non-parametric Mann-Kendall Slope Test.
 This test evaluates all pairwise combinations of the data, evaluating whether the later observation is higher or lower than the earlier observation, for each pair.
 The magnitude of the difference has no importance, only the sign.
 The seasonal version of this test compares the water quality data of each season separately (January with Januaries, February with Februaries, etc) which means any changes present are not hidden by seasonal patterns.